Build your own ECS (part 3), change detection, events, tags, and commands

 }

-That declaration generates the World struct, the ComponentArrays, every typed accessor (get_position, set_position, get_position_mut, modify_position for closure-style mutation, add_position for adding a defaulted component, entity_has_position, and others), add_components and remove_components with the typed mask helpers, the tag set with its own add_player/has_player/query_player, the double-buffered event queue with send_collision/drain_collision/read_collision, the command buffer with typed queue_set_position variants, the table-edge cache, the query cache, and the change-detection tick stamps.
+That declaration generates the World struct, the ComponentArrays, every typed accessor (get_position, set_position, get_position_mut, modify_position for closure-style mutation, add_position for adding a defaulted component, entity_has_position, and others), add_components and remove_components with the typed mask helpers, the tag set with its own add_player/has_player/query_player, the event channel with send_collision, read_collision, and the cursor pair read_collision_since and sequence_collision, the command buffer with typed queue_set_position variants, the table-edge cache, the query cache, and the change-detection tick stamps.
 The Schedule type is a separate piece of the crate and works the same way as the one we built.

 The scaling answer the hand-built version does not give is right here.
 Adding health: Health => HEALTH, to the declaration writes the entire per-component fan-out for Health automatically, every accessor, every storage site, every cache update.
 Adding a new event type or a new tag is one line.
 The eleven edits per component become zero edits, and a kernel that handles two component types and one event type handles fifty of each the same way.